Getting A Chinese Visa in Bangkok, Thailand

 NOTE: If you want a multi-entry 6 month or one year visa (like I wanted) you can only get it if you have a previous Chinese tourist visa of any kind in your passport OR you have a work permit to live in Thailand.
 If you don’t have that, the maximum you can get is the double-entry.
 This is different from getting a Burmese visa in Bangkok.

-NOTE: update feb 2012* you now need flight into China AND an onward flight, and hotel bookings to get your visa!!
+NOTE: Update: you now need flight into China AND an onward flight, and hotel bookings to get your visa!!